 Make an appointment at least a month in advance of the deadline to sit down and discuss why you are applying for this award, and how it fits into your longer-range plans.
 Tell potential recommenders why you have selected them.
 Provide information to remind them of the work you did under their supervision, as well as general information about the fellowship, and the current draft of your application.
 Seek their advice as you revise—these should be the people who know you best, and who can help you most.

 Ask each potential recommender if he or she can write the kind of letter you need.
 If a person seems reluctant after you have provided all relevant information, accept this and move on.
 If someone is too busy to write a detailed letter, or does not know you well enough, their letter will probably not be helpful to your candidacy.

 Check to make sure the letter has been sent before the deadline, and give a gentle reminder as necessary.
-Send thank-you notes after everything has been submitted.
+Send thank-you emails after everything has been submitted.